Structure of Governance for NEMAT

 The Academies Financial Handbook (September 2020) issued by the Education Funding Agency ("EFA") provides as follows:

 - Members have an overview of the governance arrangements of the trust.

 - Members can amend the articles and may do so to support stronger governance arrangements.

 - While members can be trustees, retaining some distinction between the two layers ensures that members, independent of the trustees, provide oversight and challenge - this is especially important in multi academy trusts in which trustees are responsible for a number of academies.

 - Academy trusts should be established with three member, although DfE encourages trusts to have at least five members in total, as this:

 - Ensures enough members to take decisions via special resolution (which requires 75% of members to agree) without requiring unanimity; and

 - Facilitates majority decisions being taken by ordinary resolution (which requires a majority of members to agree).

 - Members must not be employees of the academy trust.

-- The appointment of any new Member must be notified to EFSA (via the Information Exchange) within 14 days of the appointment.
+- The appointment of any new Member must be notified to EFSA (via the governance section of DfE’s ‘Get Information about Schools (GIAS) register) within 14 days of the appointment.